 - neurological conditions, including cerebral palsy and Down syndrome

 - child’s mother is pregnant

 - woman is breastfeeding

-Not everyone who can give a vaccine can grant an exemption.
-The people who can grant an exemption are:
+Not every health professional can grant a medical exemption.
+Health professionals who can grant an exemption are:

 - general practice registrars on an approved 3GA training placement

 - public health physicians

 - infectious disease physicians